brenthompson2/brenthompson2.github.io/_posts/projects/2017-12-11-transy-compiler-executor.markdown

 permalink: /transy-compiler-executor
 categories: C++
 excerpt: The Transy Language Compiler and Executor was created for the Compiler Construction course during the fall of 2017 at Transylvania University
-image: /assets/img/project-images/transy-compiler-executor.png
+image: /assets/img/transy-logo-bat.png
-imageAlt: Console During Use
+imageAlt: Transylvania Raf Logo
 ---

-## The Transy Language
+### The Transy Language

-The language itself was only ever verbally described to the students in class.
-There were certain specifics that everybody needed to meet, but overall each compiler implemented some aspects differently than other.
-For more information, see the complete version of the [Transy Language Specification](/transy-language-spec).
+For more information on the Transy Language, see my complete version of the [Transy Language Specification](/transy-language-spec).

-## The Compiler
+### The Compiler

 The compiler itself is a 3-pass compiler.
 On its first pass it gathers all of the line labels into the LineLabel table.
 On the second pass it removes all spaces, removes all blank lines, and changes all characters except those in literals to uppercase.
 It outputs the modified file as `noblanks.txt`.
 This file is what is read in during the third pass.
 The compiler parses the command names and calls on the specific command handlers to process the actual command.